 A VERY well-known Shandon man was a hero of midget submarines in World War Two and was named in the best selling book ‘Above Us The Waves’.

-Adam Bergius carved a successful career in the whisky business and was the first chairman of Lomond School, then retired and lived in Glenbarr, near Tarbert, on the west coast of the Kintyre peninsula, until his death on March 3 2017.
+Adam Bergius carved a successful career in the whisky industry and was the first chairman of Lomond School, then retired and lived in Glenbarr, near Tarbert, on the west coast of the Kintyre peninsula, until his death on March 3 2017 at the age of 91.

-He swam out along the ocean bed from a tiny five-man ‘X Craft’ submarine, a top secret midget craft operating from the mother ship Clan Davidson.
+He swam out along the ocean bed from a tiny 51 ft five-man ‘X Craft’ submarine, a top secret midget craft operating from the mother ship Clan Davidson.

 His task was to cut communication between Japanese-held Hong Kong and Saigon.